AwalaApp/specs/rs000-core.md

 ### Cargo Relay Binding

-This is a protocol that establishes a _Cargo Relay Network_ (CRN) between an a gateway and a relayer, with the primary purpose of exchanging cargo.
+This is a protocol that establishes a _Cargo Relay Network_ (CRN) between an a gateway and a relayer, or between two gateways, with the primary purpose of exchanging cargo bidirectionally.

-The binding MUST support the following:
+The action of transmitting a cargo over a CRN is called _hop_, and the action of transmitting a cargo from its origin gateway to its target gateway is _relay_.
+There is only one hop in a relay if the two gateways exchange the cargo directly, or multiple hops if relayers act as intermediaries.
+A relaying gateway MAY also be an intermediary, in which case it MUST _forward_ the cargo to its target gateway.

+Completing one relay MAY involve hops with different bindings.
+For example, the CRN between a user gateway and a relayer could use [CoSocket](rs004-cosocket.md), whilst the CRN between the relayer and the relaying gateway could use [CogRPC](rs008-cogrpc.md).

-- The relayer can send parcels to the gateway, and vice versa.
-The node delivering the parcel MUST NOT remove it until the target node has acknowledged it.
+The node sending the cargo MUST NOT remove it until the peer has acknowledged its receipt.
+The acknowledgement MUST be sent after the cargo is safely stored -- Consequently, if the cargo is being saved to disk, its receipt MUST be acknowledged after calling [`fdatasync`](https://linux.die.net/man/2/fdatasync).

-- A relayer can request a [cargo collection authorization](#cargo-collection-authorization) from the current gateway, so that the relayer can collect messages for the current gateway at the other end.
-The binding MAY allow the gateway to place restrictions on its use, using the appropriate field in the cargo collection authorization.
+A gateway MAY send a CCA to a relayer so that the relayer can collect cargo for the current gateway in the next hop.

-A user gateway MAY require the relayer to provide a Cargo Collection Authorization (CRA) from the relaying gateway.
-A relaying gateway MUST require at least one CRA because:
+A user gateway MAY require the relayer to provide a CCA from the relaying gateway, but a relaying gateway MUST require at least one CCA because:

-- The relaying gateway needs the user gateway's certificate to identify the parcels that should be delivered to that gateway.
-Such parcels use PDAs whose chains contain the user gateway's certificate.
+- The relaying gateway needs the user gateway's certificate to identify the parcels that belong to the user gateway (user gateway's certificate is part of the PDA).
-- The relaying gateway needs to establish some degree of trust that the relayer will actually send the cargo to the target gateway.
+- The relaying gateway could not delete a cargo after delivering it if it does not have some guarantee that the cargo could reach its destination.

-The relayer SHOULD follow the following process when it interacts with a gateway:

-1. Relayer delivers cargo(es) and if necessary waits for all ACKs to arrive.
-1. Request cargo collection authorization for target gateway.
-1. Wait a few seconds in case there are responses to the cargo(es) that were delivered earlier.
+In a CRN between a gateway and a relayer, the relayer SHOULD deliver the cargo and wait a few seconds before collecting cargo from the gateway, in case there are any responses to the messages in the cargo that was delivered.
-1. Collect cargoes.

 ## Open Questions